 The shape-memory material is a term used to describe a type of materials/fabrics that return to a specific shape, after being exposed to specific temperatures.
 This process of changing can be repeated several times and therefore are materials capable of remembering their original shape.
-They can be regarded what is called intelligent textiles.
-Shape-memory alloys (e.g. Cu–Zn–Al, Fe–Ni-Al, Ti-Ni alloys) are already in use in biomedical applications; guidewires, orthodontic wires as cardiovascular stents.
-The shape-memory effect of these materials is based on a martensitic phase transformation.
+Regarded as intelligent textile.
+Shape-memory alloys (e.g. Cu–Zn–Al, Fe–Ni-Al, Ti-Ni alloys) are already in use in biomedical applications; Such as guidewires, orthodontic wires as cardiovascular stents.
+The shape-memory effect of these materials based on a martensitic phase transformation.
 Shape memory alloys, such as nickel-titanium, are used to provide increased protection against sources of (extreme) heat.

-The material properties get activated by variations in temperature, below or above or two-way activation, and therefore a reversible variation of the shape is possible, which is a necessary condition for protection purposes in textiles used to resist changeable weather conditions.
+The material properties get activated by variations in temperature, below or above or two-way activation.
+Therefore, a reversible variation of the shape is possible, which is a necessary condition for protection purposes in textiles used to resist changeable weather conditions.
 In products, a shape-memory alloy is usually in the shape of a spring, Incorporated in layers so that materials above it might change shape closer to body temperature.
-For clothing applications, the desirable temperatures for the shape-memory effect to occur will be close to body temperature.
+For clothing applications, the desired temperatures for the shape-memory effect to occur will be close to body temperature.
 Established applications for shape-memory alloys also include domestic appliances (e.g. shower mixer valves, coffee makers and rice cookers) and utility applications (e.g. safety shut-off valves for fuel lines in the event of a fire, and air-conditioning systems).
 See Smart textiles